uwsbel/lab-wiki/lab-assets/using-the-cae-workstations.md

 > Type your username as `ENGR\user` where "user" is replaced with your CAE account name.

 ##### Windows Machines (Remote)
 You can use Remote Desktop Connection to log-in to the windows machine (Washington) remotely, with the same credentials as above.
-If you get an error about not being authorized for remote login, you may have to contact Colin who will have to put in a request for CAE remote access.
+If you get an error about not being authorized for remote login, send an email to [Josh](https://directory.engr.wisc.edu/services/Staff/Jankowski_Joshua/) and cc Dan.

 ![Remote Desktop Connection](/lab-wiki/images/technical/washington-login.png)